Input files specification

 ---|---|---|---|

-“min” | vector | Minimum coordinates of the domain AABB. | |
+“min” | vector | minimum vertex coordinates in the scene | Minimum coordinates of the domain bounding box AABB. |

-“max” | vector | Maximum coordinates of the domain AABB. | |
+“max” | vector | maximum vertex coordinates in the scene | Maximum coordinates of the domain bounding box AABB. |

-“resizable” | boolean | false | Is domain automatically expaneded and shrinked during simulation to encompass moving objects. |
+“resizable” | boolean | true | Is domain automatically expanded and shrinked during simulation to encompass moving objects. |

 }